 It took me less than an hour to completely transform my couch.
 So I debated whether to share these because they really are so simple to make.
-However they completely changed the look of my living room and actually made my couch more comfy.
+However, they completely changed the look of my living room and actually made my couch comfier.
 I figure it is definitely worth sharing.

-I should also mention that I slip covered a pretty large sectional for under 70 dollars.
-Which when you look at the price of slip covers is a complete steal.
-For my particular sized sectional couch I used three 9 x 12 drop cloths for this project.
+I should also mention that I slip-covered a pretty large sectional for under 70 dollars.
+When you look at the price of slipcovers are a complete steal.
+For my particular-sized sectional couch.
+I used three 9 x 12 drop cloths for this project.
 Just to give you an idea.
 You might need less depending on your coverage size, so be sure to measure beforehand.

 100 % Cotton Drop Cloth (My sectional couch took 3, be sure to measure for your particular couch)

 My couch roughly needed 6 ft from bottom front to bottom back plus a few feet more for tucking.
 So the 9ft was perfect.
 I draped it over the couch and began tucking it.
 Adjusting as I went.
-You will likely need to re tuck several times to ensure it is even and lining up properly on the bottom of your couch.
-For a sectional I suggest tackling one side of the couch at a time with each drop cloth.
+You will likely need to re-tuck it several times to ensure it is even and lining up properly on the bottom of your couch.
+For a sectional, I suggest tackling one side of the couch at a time with each drop cloth.

 For my sectional couch, it took two for the initial covering.
 One per section.
 And the third I used for scraps, which I didn’t need much.
 If you are covering a regular couch you will need much less of course.

-For the corner that connects I cut a chunk that would cover it from the third drop cloth then tucked in underneath both drop cloths.
+For the corner that connects I cut a chunk that would cover it from the third drop cloth and then tucked in underneath both drop cloths.
 For this section, I did opt to pin a few areas with fabric pins on the backside that is tucked underneath the main pieces.
-As this is a high traffic area in our home and people tend to brush up against the corner when passing by.
-You definitely won’t need to pin anything if you don’t want to especially if this isn’t the case in your home.
+As this is a high-traffic area in our home and people tend to brush up against the corner when passing by.
+You definitely won’t need to pin anything if you don’t want to, especially if this isn’t the case in your home.

-I covered my old pillow cases with these pretty affordable pillow covers to add to the white look of the new couch.
-I also love to have throws on my couch as I think this is a nice touch for comfort.
+I covered my old pillowcases with these pretty affordable pillow covers to add to the white look of the new couch.
+I also love to have to throw blankets on my couch as I think this is a nice touch for comfort.
 You can check out the ones I choose below along with the drop cloth I used.